splunk-search

 - [SPL]

-- This item is a required parameter, not an optional parameter, and the SPL (Splunk Processing Language) you want to execute must be entered in square brackets.
+- The SPL (Splunk Processing Language) you want to execute must be entered in square brackets.

 Usage Examples